 - 3 sticks whole cinnamon sticks or 2 teaspoon dried ground cinnamon

 - 1 teaspoon lemon zest

 - 3 cups cooked couscous optional or rice to keep it gluten-free

 - In a large deep-frying pan or Dutch oven, add olive oil chopped onion, minced garlic, cumin, paprika, turmeric, allspice, cayenne pepper, coriander and sauté until translucent and aromatic about 1-2 minutes.

 - Add ground lamb and salt and pepper to taste.
 Cook over medium heat until the lamb browns.
 Drain any extra oil as desired.

 - Add tomato sauce, chicken broth, dried apricots, garbanzo beans (chickpeas), cinnamon sticks and cook for about 20 minutes or until the flavors have had a change to mingle.
 Remove the cinnamon sticks.

 - Remove from heat.
-Add lemon zest and chopped cilantro and serve over a bed of cooked couscous.
+Add lemon zest and chopped cilantro and serve over a bed of cooked couscous or basmati rice.
 Enjoy!